OpenNebula/website/content/solutions/deployment_blueprints/ai-ready_opennebula/configuration_and_deployment.md

 ### Instance Launch and Initial Checks

-Log in to your Scaleway console, navigate to **Bare Metal -> Elastic Metal**, and click **"Create Elastic Metal Server"**.
-Configure your server using the following steps in the portal:
+1. Log in to your Scaleway console.
+2. Navigate to **Bare Metal > Elastic Metal**
+3. Click **"Create Elastic Metal Server"**.
+4. Configure your server in the portal:

 1.  **Availability Zone:** Choose your preferred zone (e.g., `PARIS 2`) or select "Auto allocate".
 2.  **Billing Method:** Select either hourly or monthly.
 Note that hourly billing is often more cost-effective for short-term projects or testing.